huihut/interview/README_en.md

 * Pointer
      * Pointer to const
      * A pointer to a constant itself (const pointer)
-* Quote
+* Reference
      * Reference to const
-     * There is no const reference because the reference itself is a const pointer
+     * There is no const reference because the reference is an alias of an object, the reference is not an object

 > (Think of it for convenience) The value modified by const (after const) cannot be changed, such as `p2`, `p3` in the usage example below